SuzanDewitz/hangman-for-all/README.md

 <br>
 <br>

-* The user experience of this hangman game script would involve the user being prompted to enter their name, <br> then being given the rules of the game.
-The user would then be presented with a <br>randomly selected word that they have to guess one letter at a time. <br>If the letter is in the word, it will be revealed, if not, the user loses a life.<br> The user has 6 lives in total.
+* The user experience of this hangman game script would involve the user being prompted to enter their name,then being given the rules of the game.  <br>The user would then be presented with a randomly selected word that they have to guess one letter at a time.
+If the letter is in the word, <br> it will be revealed, if not, the user loses a life.
+The user has 6 lives in total.
 The script also uses ASCII art to show the progress of the hangman game. <br>Overall, the user experience is interactive and visually engaging,<br> as the script uses colors and images to enhance the gameplay experience.<br>
 <br>
 <br>